“A PERFECT FORMULA FOR THE COMBUSTIBLE SITUATION”

 (May 11, 2017) — On April 10, a “disturbance” was reported by the Tennessee Department of Correction (TDOC) in which three correction officers at the Turney Center Industrial Complex (TCIX) in Only, TN were injured and subsequently hospitalized.

-The incident occurred two days earlier, on April 8, and reportedly involved 16 inmates.
+The incident occurred on Sunday, April 9, and reportedly involved 16 inmates.
 WSBT reported that during the upheaval, an inmate contacted the station to report:

 Everybody’s on edge in here, everybody’s on edge, and they know if they give the officer up, more than likely people are going to die,” said the inmate who was not identified by name.